radiolondra/Fabric-and-or-Node-Canvas-Issues/README.md

 In the server app I need to scale and reposition the objects of the incoming Json file to follow the new Node-Canvas canvas width (1920) and height (1080) assigned in the node app itself.
 After this in the nodejs app I create a PNG file with the modified objects.

-The problem is that the generated PNG image (with scaled/repositioned objects) seems to have all the objects badly scaled and positioned and I don't understand why.
+The problem is that the generated PNG image (with scaled/repositioned objects) seems to have all the objects badly top positioned and I don't understand why.

 ## In this situation both NodeJs versions of FabricJs and Node-Canvas are totally unreliable (unusable) for my very simple scopes.